mercafacil/mf-senior-backend/README.md

 doesn't necessarily need to be implemented in this project, since there are some other open source tools that can perform these queries.

+## Docker

+It is encouraged that this project, as well as any potential database that it uses, is Dockerized and runnable with `docker-compose`.

+## Tests

+Every query and mutation must be covered by either unit or integration tests.
+The tests must be automated and reproductible.

 ## GraphQL

 The [GraphQL schema](./schema.graphql) defines the types, queries and mutations that need to be